tenor/RestBus.Examples/README.md

 RestBus.Examples
 ================

-The  repo contains working example console and web clients projects, and working example ASP.NET Core, Web API and ServiceStack servers.
+The  repo contains working examples of console and web clients projects, and working examples of ASP.NET Core, Web API and ServiceStack servers.